 - 1. Name of the member, and if the member is a minor under the age of 18, name of the parent or person with legal authority to act on the minor's behalf;

 - 2. Dates, and time of service;

 - 3. Place of services, for MCR and CBCS services;

 - 4. Preliminary screening;

 - 5. Assessments (if necessary);

 - 6. Intervention notes;

 - 7. Documentation of coordination attempts;

 - 8. Discharge summary; and

 - 9. Consent for treatment, including:

-a.
+- a.
 Implied consent during an emergency

-When an emergency exists, consent to treatment for a member of any age is implied.
-An emergency is defined as a situation wherein: (1) the treatment is medically necessary; and (2) a person authorized to consent is not readily available; and (3) any delay in treatment could reasonably be expected to jeopardize the life or health of the person affected or could reasonably result in disfigurement or impair faculties.
+When an emergency exists, consent to treatment for a member of any age is implied, including in the event of a minor or an individual not legally capable of consenting to care when a person authorized to consent is not readily available.
+An emergency is defined as a situation wherein: (1) the treatment is medically necessary; and (2) any delay in treatment could reasonably be expected to jeopardize the life or health of the person affected or could reasonably result in disfigurement or impair faculties.
 The provider's case record must document all circumstances regarding the emergency care and the patient's implied consent, including all attempts to obtain consent for treatment; and b.
 Consent needed for non-emergencies